The War on Wolves in Canada’s Pacific Northwest

 Conservationists point to decades of government inaction—not wolves—as the culprit.
 Many maintain that, had road construction, snowmobile operators, and mining prospectors simply been banned from forested areas during winter months, woodland caribou would be faring reasonably well today.
 Instead, permits were routinely issued to all of these industries, among others—and it's resulted in what critics view as a stopgap solution that's scapegoating wolves.

 Much like its distant cousin, the domestic dog, the wolf is a highly intuitive and social creature—only with an ancestry rooted much deeper in history.
-Scientists estimate the first gray wolf (also referred to as the timber wolf or western wolf) appeared in Eurasia more than a million years ago; some 250,000 years later, it migrated to North America.
+Scientists estimate the first grey wolf (also referred to as the timber wolf or western wolf) appeared in Eurasia more than a million years ago; some 250,000 years later, it migrated to North America.

 By nature, wolves are fiercely territorial animals.
 They typically move in packs with a social fabric not dissimilar to that of humans: most consist of a pair of adult wolves accompanied by their pups and older offspring.
-In some cases, depending on the size of a pack, its territory can span roughly 260,000 football fields.
+In some cases, depending on the size of a pack, its territory can span 1,300 square kilometers—or, roughly 260,000 football fields.
 But in spite of—or, perhaps, because of—their impenetrable reign in the wild, wolves have been historically targeted by humans.

 "The bottom line is that decades of unbridled development has created a 'caribou debt' that we are asking wolves to pay for with their lives," Darimont said.
 "If society seriously wants caribou to survive, we need immediate and drastic changes to oil and gas activity."